 In calculating the value of in-force business, future expected profits are discounted back using risk-free rates.
 Thus, the discounted value is assumed to earn the risk-free rate over time.

-Moreover, this item includes the expected return on the free surplus assets using the risk-free rates, and the release for the first half of the financial year 2013 of time value of financial options and guarantees, cost of holding required capital and allowance for non market risk.
+Moreover, this item includes the expected return on the free surplus assets using the risk-free rates, and the release for the fiscal year 2014 of time value of financial options and guarantees, cost of holding required capital and allowance for non market risk.

-> Expected existing business contribution (In excess of risk free rate)
+Expected existing business contribution (In excess of risk free rate)

 Rates of future expected returns are assumed to be the risk-free rates when calculating EEV.
 However, Lifenet expects higher rates of returns on these assets than the risk-free rates.
-In calculating the expected existing business contribution in excess of the risk-free rate, Lifenet uses the expected rate of return (0.33%) which consists of the risk free rate on the 1 year swap yield plus risk premium (0.10%).
+In calculating the expected existing business contribution in excess of the risk-free rate, Lifenet used an expected rate of return of 0.25% which consists of the risk free rate of the 1 year swap yield plus a risk premium of 0.06%, based on the asset position at the beginning of the period.

-> Expected transfer from value of in-force business to adjusted net worth
+Expected transfer from value of in-force business to adjusted net worth